sathiyapk/blog-post/SparkOptimizer.md

 `ExperimentalMethods` class provides option to add some pre-optimization rules here.
 I will discuss how to make this option available in the [next post]().

-So now the only way to test the performance difference is to rent some machines from amazon aws, and deploy Hadoop, Spark with my modifications and upload a very big file to the HDFS.
-OR..
-There is an easier way, we could write a custom rule to rewrite the anti join using not filter :)
+So in order to test the performance of this new rule i wrote a new rule `ReplaceAntiJoinWithNotFilter` that rewrites the anti join using not filter.
+And running a simple query on a csv file of 10 Gb that took 3 minutes is reduced to 20 seconds, which is actually an order of magnitude differece.

 Here is that custom rule: